yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2021/05/09/the_obstacle_is_the_way.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"The Obstacle is the Way: The Timeless Art of Turning Trials into Triumph\", by Ryan Holiday"
+title: 'Book Review: "The Obstacle is the Way: The Timeless Art of Turning Trials into Triumph", by Ryan Holiday'
 date: "2021-05-09T04:03:19-05:00"
 draft: false
 ---